routerworld3/wiki_vp/AWS/Networking/k8/draft/00_guidance.md

 ---

-## 6. Governance — the Non-Technical Half

-Technical conservation alone is not enough.
-A single deployment can still scale out and burn Pod IPs.
-Layer in:

-- **ResourceQuota** per namespace — cap pods, services, PVCs
-- **LimitRange** per namespace — default container requests/limits
-- **Cluster Autoscaler / Karpenter** node ceilings
-- **Dedicated node groups and secondary CIDRs** per Mission Owner where isolation matters
-- **A clear IPAM ownership model** — someone owns who gets which routable block

----

-## 7. IPv6 — Strategic, but Not a Quick Win
+## 6. IPv6 — Strategic, but Not a Quick Win

 IPv6 ends IPv4 scarcity at the protocol level.
 It is the right long-term direction.